breadboard-ai/breadboard/packages/website/src/docs/happy-path.md

 });
 ```

-Each node type expects its own set of inputs and produces various outptus to serve its purpose.
+Each node type expects its own set of inputs and produces various outputs to serve its purpose.
 The `promptTemplate` above helps manipulating strings using a simple handlebar-style syntax.

 A required input port is `template`, which is expected to be a string that contains zero or more placeholders to be replaced with values from other input ports.
 Specify placeholders as `{{inputName}}` in the template.
-The placeholders in the template must match the input ports connceted to node.
+The placeholders in the template must match the input ports connected to nodes.
 The node will replace all placeholders with values from the inputs and pass the result along as the `prompt` output property port.

 Here's a whistlestop tour of the kits and node types they provide: